PythonOT/POT/README.md

 * Non regularized free support Wasserstein barycenters [20].
 * Unbalanced OT with KL relaxation distance and barycenter [10, 25].
 * Screening Sinkhorn Algorithm for OT [26].
-* JCPOT algorithm for multi-source target shift [27].
+* JCPOT algorithm for multi-source domain adaptation with target shift [27].

 Some demonstrations (both in Python and Jupyter Notebook format) are available in the examples folder.